The Complex of Hypersurfaces in a Homology Class: A note on general position

-\begin{prop} Let $\mathcal U$~be a transverse set of properly embedded submanifolds of a compact smooth manifold~$M$, and let $T$~be a compact smooth manifold.
+\begin{prop}[Denseness of transverse proper embeddings] Let $\mathcal U$~be a transverse set of properly embedded submanifolds of a compact smooth manifold~$M$, and let $T$~be a compact smooth manifold.
 Then the set of proper embeddings~$f\colon T \into M$ making $\mathcal U \cup \{f(T)\}$~transverse is dense in the (open) subset of~$\C_\bd^\infty (T, M)$ consisting of proper embeddings. \end{prop}

 The main tool one uses in order to establish statements of this type is Thom's Transversality Theorem \cite[Theorem~4.5.6]{Wa16}.
 We will not need its full power, only the following corollary.

 \begin{thm}[Elementary Transversality Theorem] Let $T,M$ be smooth manifolds, with $T$~compact, and let $S$~be a closed submanifold of~$M$.
 Then the set of maps~$f \colon T \to M$~transverse to~$S$ is open and dense in~$\C^\infty (T, M)$.